Practice areas

 Parenting Modifications Attorney in Knoxville, TN

-Family dynamics often change after a divorce or custody order is finalized.
-When those changes impact a parent’s ability to follow an existing parenting plan, legal action may be necessary.
-At Easter & DeVore, we represent clients in the Knoxville, TN area who need help modifying custody or visitation arrangements.
-Whether you’re seeking more time with your child or responding to a modification request from the other parent, our experienced team is here to guide you through the legal process.
+Family dynamics can change after a divorce or when custody is finalized.
+These changes can affect parents’ ability to follow existing parenting plans.
+If this happens, legal action may be necessary.
+Easter & DeVore helps clients in Knoxville seeking to modify custody arrangements.
+Whether you want more time with your child or respond to a request for modification from the other parent, our experienced team will guide you through the process.
+Modifying custody requires a deep understanding of the law and the practical realities of family life, as well as court’s concerns for maintaining stability for children.

 Understanding Parenting Plan Modifications